VJB22/pcap/docs/Scoring system calculation.md

 ## Deployment Artifact Scoring Model

 I use a **linear scoring model** to assign **deployment artifact recommendations per workload**, where each **workload_id (MAC + IP + Port)** is treated as a **proxy for a cloud workload unit**.
-Each workload_id (MAC+IP+Port) is treated as a proxy for a cloud workload unit.
-I explore deployment artifact suitability per workload using a linear scoring model built on graph-derived features (flows, component type, role score, community size, etc.).
-Louvain communities and graph topology provide contextual features but do not redefine the workload unit itself.

 ### Theoretical Justification